vydough/ai-s3-encryption-scanner/README.md

     └── 05-eventbridge-rule.png

 ```

-## Challenges and Solutions / What I learned

 ## Future Improvements / Considerations
 - Add SNS or Slack notifications instead of relying on someone checking